Let's look at the finer details.

 If you believe you have grounds for an appeal then write a letter setting out the grounds for appeal, include as much information and detail and possible and where appropriate, provide relevant evidence supporting the grounds on which you wish to appeal against the decision.
 Your letter and supporting documents may be emailed to the Manager Planning and Quality at email@example.com or posted to:

 GERALDTON WA 6531

-You can find a template letter here that provides guidance about the type of information that we will need from you to investigate your appeal.
+You can find a template letter here (24 KB) (Word document - opens in a new tab) that provides guidance about the type of information that we will need from you to investigate your appeal.